villhelmms/arch-dotfiles/README.md

 My take on Arch .dotfiles (customization).
 These are ***Work in Progress** dotfiles so don't expect anything spectacular.
 I am not a programmer or a masive developer.
 I just want to try customize my Arch install.

 > [!CAUTION]
 > The install script is meant for a fresh Arch Linux install using `archinstall` Hyprland profile.
 I cannot guarentee that this script will work for your system or existing Arch installs.
 Please go through and read the script before running it!
+Everything is still a **Work in Progress**!

 Custom configurations for the listed projects / packages:
 - hyprland